|Thursday, April 27, 2017|

 Incorporation.
 We plan to incorporate whenever we are in a position to plan any action that will require capital, so that your donation will be tax-deductible.
 Our mission statement, proposed articles of incorporation, and proposed bylaws are here.
 Comments are welcomed.

 Crew.
 We began with our reunion organizing committee, then evolved into an Association-specific "Founding Committee".
-Everyone on this committee has agreed to grab and oar and pull, but no one wants a title or permanent position.
+Everyone on this committee has agreed to grab an oar and pull, but no one wants a title or permanent position.
 So we will continue to evolve.
 And we hope you will grab an oar too.
 Current rowers and their duties:

-Thanks to Kathy Duggan O'Bannon, Susan Peters Ranghelli, and Jane Roe Tierney for their effort in scanning yearbooks, and thanks to Alice Lepore and Jonathan Pryer of the Sayville Library and Ron Hoffer of Sayville High School for providing the yearbooks we scanned, one of the scanners we used, and a comfortable place to work.
+Thanks to Jack Heinlein, Kathy Duggan O'Bannon, Susan Peters Ranghelli, and Jane Roe Tierney for their effort in scanning yearbooks, and thanks to Alice Lepore and Jonathan Pryer of the Sayville Library and Ron Hoffer of Sayville High School for providing the yearbooks we scanned, one of the scanners we used, and a comfortable place to work.